adfergy/AdventOfCode2019/README.md

 Day 12 was simple, the wording annoyed me.
 The insistance on "previous state" suggested that the 'universe' might revert back to a previous state that is NOT the initial one, and loop from there.
 I therefore (commented code) wrote an implementation that searched for this general solutuion.
 While it was successful on the tests, the main input proved too computationally large for this solution.
 When I changed to just looking for the initial state, I found the answer.

+### Day 13

+After a long while trying to produce a playable game, I had the realisation that this was just like previous questions and I could write something to calculate the inputs.
+The code to draw the screen has been commented out, but left included.

+This required the 'compute' function to return when it needed an input and none had been provided - akin to waiting.